How bone cancer is diagnosed

 Your GP may refer you to a local surgeon who specialises in bone diseases (an orthopaedic surgeon), or to a bone cancer specialist or bone tumour treatment centre (sarcoma unit).

-Children may be referred to a children’s (paediatric) hospital for some of their care.
+If tests show that you may have primary bone cancer, you should be referred to a specialist hospital or bone tumour treatment centre (sarcoma unit).
+Children are referred to a children’s (paediatric) hospital for some of their care.
 Teenagers may be referred to a teenage cancer unit.
 These units have specialist doctors with experience in diagnosing and treating young people with cancer.
-They also have a team of people to help support teenagers.
+They also have a team of people to support teenagers.

 MRI (magnetic resonance imaging) scan